rabb1tl0ka/antifragile-progress/README.md

 # Antifragile-Progress

 **Less complexity → More momentum.**
-A lean framework to help you make steady progress on ideas, projects and initiatives by avoiding overthinking and over-engineering.
+A lean framework to help you make steady progress on ideas, projects, and initiatives by avoiding overthinking and over-engineering.

 ---